 If students find themselves tensing and getting anxious during the test:

 - Relax, you are in control.
 Take slow, deep breaths.

 - Pause and think about the next step and keep on task, step by step:

-- Use positive reinforcement for yourself
+- Use positive reinforcement for yourself.

-- Acknowledge that you have done, and are doing, your best
+- Acknowledge that you're doing, your best.

 - Expect some anxiety: